Updated February 2019

-The City Mini GT Double is a compact, nimble, side-by-side, all-terrain double and serves an important niche for city dwellers who still desire all-terrain capabilities to roll through parks, over brick, cobblestones, old sidewalks, cable car tracks… and whatever else city living throws your way.
+The City Mini GT Double is a compact, nimble, side-by-side, all-terrain double and serves an important niche for city dwellers who still desire all-terrain capabilities to roll through parks, over brick, cobblestones, old sidewalks, drunk people passed out and splayed across the sidewalk (#SanFranLiving), cable car tracks… and whatever else city living throws your way.

 Size & Weight

-This stroller is a bit heavier than the regular version at 32.5 lbs (compared to 26.6 lbs), but not unmanageably heavy.
+At 32.5 lbs, this stroller is a bit heavier than the regular version (which is 26.6 lbs), but not unmanageable.
 The width is the same, roughly 30” wide.
-At this width, you’ll be able to get through doorways pretty easily.
+At this width, you’ll be able to get through modern doorways.

 The GT version has many bells and whistles not found on the regular City Mini: the all-terrain tires, an adjustable handlebar, extra padded seats that are easy to remove and throw into the wash, and a convenient hand brake on the side.
 The seats themselves are also taller, which will give you longer use as your kids grow older.

-The fold is the same as the regular version and the footprint is roughly the same as well.
+The fold is the same as the regular version and the footprint is roughly the same as well — tight!

-Bottom line: “Worth every penny,” the Baby Jogger City Mini GT Double is an amazing, all-terrain, side-by-side that rides over nearly anything, yet still maintains its “mini-ness.”
+Bottom line: “Worth every penny,” the Baby Jogger City Mini GT Double is an amazing, compact, all-terrain, double side-by-side stroller that rides over nearly anything, yet still maintains its “mini-ness.”
 We wish it had a larger storage basket, but apart from that, there’s nothing we don’t love!